hapax/hapax.github.io/assets/teaching.md

 goal), paths into the landscape can be offered as a complement to traditional textbooks.
-I'm currently [busy with a PhD](https://hapax.github.io/research), but in the future, I hope to start assembling a database of exciting topics, carefully embedded in a constructivist understanding of how people learn mathematics.
+I'm currently [busy with a PhD](https://hapax.github.io/research), but in the near future, I hope to start assembling a database of extensions, theorems and applications, with reference to the real curriculum, but more importantly, embedded in a constructivist understanding of how people learn mathematics.
 Watch this space!

 ## 5. Conclusion <a id="sec-5" name="sec-5"></a>